Jmateusribeiro/API-And-Web-Testing-RobotFramework/README.md

 ## Web tests:

-web_test_verify_emails.robot contains 2 examples of web tests
+2 variations of web tests were developed:
+- Tests that navigate through menus (web_test_navigate_menus.robot)
+- Tests that go directly to the desired page (web_test_direct_url.robot)

 The default browser in settings file is chrome (variable Browser)